twosixlabs/armory/docs/configuration_files.md

     kwargs: [Object] Keyword arguments to pass to attack instatiation
     module: [String] Python module to load attack from
     name: [String] Name of the attack class to be instatiated
     use_label: [Bool] Default: False.
-Wheather attack should use the true label when attacking the model.
+Whether attack should use the true label when attacking the model.
 Without this, it is not possible to drive the accuracy down to 0% when the model has misclassifications.
   }